Baja-Game/rails_checkers/README.md

 * returns: All games authenticated player is in
 * game: {board, turn_counter, finished}, player1: username, player2: username

+# Join Game
+Finds an empty game and has the player join it as player2.
+If there is no empty game, starts a new game with player as player1.

+### /games PUT

+* auth_token: authentication_token
+* returns: game: {board, turn_counter}, player1: username, player2: username

 # TODO

 ## Easy Mode